Tarsiciosh/EssentialFeed/NOTES.md

 T) test_loadCommentsActions_requestCommentsFromLoader
 - loaderspy has loadFeedCallCount (we could create a generic one or create a new one)
 - create a new LoaderSpy: (in CommentsUIIntegrationTests) import Combine
-- rename types requets, loadCommentsCallCount,
+- rename commentsRequests, loadCommentsCallCount,
-- rename the simulateUserInitiatedFeed.. to simulateUserInitiatedReload (because it is generic now) [load...]
+- rename the simulateUserInitiatedFeed.. to simulateUserInitiatedReload (because it is generic now) [load actions request comments]
 T) test_loadingCommentsIndicator_isVisibleWhileLoadingComments
 - rename completeFeedLoading to comepleteCommentsLoadin also commentsLoadingWithError [lading..]